dominictarro/Borderlands/README.md

 This project was started with the objective of making the Oryx's visually-confirmed losses for the Russo-Ukrainian War more accessible for analysis.
 While I am personally incurring the AWS costs, I greatly appreciate [donations](https://patreon.com/tarrodot?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=creatorshare_creator&utm_content=join_link) to help support the maintenance and growth of this project.
 Borderlands was built such that others may replicate the system privately should they choose to do so.

 Access to the data is publicly accessible via AWS CLI.
-To prevent misuse, the account requesting the data is [pays request and transfer costs](https://docs.aws.amazon.com/console/s3/requesterpaysbucket).
+To prevent misuse, the account requesting the data [pays request and transfer costs](https://docs.aws.amazon.com/console/s3/requesterpaysbucket).

 ## Project Structure